CureVac starts trial of experimental coronavirus vaccine, eyes launch next year

 CEO Haas on Wednesday declined to comment on such plans.

-Germany and partner countries in the European Union last week pledged funds for the production of an experimental vaccine being developed by the University of Oxford and AstraZeneca, saying they needed to spread their bets across several more candidates.
+Germany and partner countries in the European Union last week pledged funds for the production of an experimental vaccine being developed by the University of Oxford and AstraZeneca (AZN.L), saying they needed to spread their bets across several more candidates.

-The company, based in Tuebingen and backed by the Bill & Melinda Gates Foundation, is using the so-called messenger RNA approach, like BioNTech and its partner Pfizer as well as Moderna.
+The company, based in Tuebingen and backed by the Bill & Melinda Gates Foundation, is using the so-called messenger RNA approach, like BioNTech and its partner Pfizer (PFE.N) as well as Moderna (MRNA.O).

-Translate Bio and its partner Sanofi are also working on a messenger RNA vaccine against the coronavirus.
+Translate Bio (TBIO.O) and its partner Sanofi (SASY.PA) are also working on a messenger RNA vaccine against the coronavirus.

 Reporting by Ludwig Burger; Editing by Thomas Seythal and Madeline Chambers